Our full-on fight to see a crucial Suicide Support Centre in our town is still as strong as ever.

 The original Gobaith (Barri) Suicide Support strand, which is still very much-needed, will, of course, be very much part of this.

-And it’s message is particularly poignant in the week that we say a fond farewell to another of Barry’s much-loved residents who, like many of our town’s men, found himself in the deepest and darkest of places.
+And it’s message is particularly poignant in the year that we said a fond farewell to another of Barry’s much-loved residents who, like many of our town’s men, found himself in the deepest and darkest of places.

 CUBE hopes to provide support for those affected by mental health – and also those living with many other difficult and challenging issues too.